RafalKucharskiPK/rafalkucharskipk.github.io/_posts/2022-04-15-Olha-joins-the-team.md

 img:
 ---

-Happy to Welcome Olha Shulika, our new PostDoc.
-[Olha](https://rafalkucharskipk.github.io/research/olha_shulika/), before the russian aggression was an assistant professor in Kharkiv, Ukraine.
-She joined us to explore the ride-pooling in the postpandemic world.
+Happy to welcome Olha Shulika, our new PostDoc 🤝 [Olha](https://rafal-kucharski.u.matinf.uj.edu.pl/research/olha_shulika/), before the russian aggression was an Assistant Professor in Kharkiv, Ukraine.
+She joined us to explore the ride-pooling in the postpandemic world 🔎🌐